 and

-are, clearly, very nondegenerate, because hydrogen cannot form stable triple bonds with carbon.
-On the other hand, the use of end-groups that locally favor the cumulene structure, such as methylene =CH\textsubscript{2}, could be expected to be less disruptive.
-The effect of end-groups will clearly have a different strength for different moieties, and a comprehensive investigation of the variety of possibilities is an extensive task (further aggravated by complexity of collective atomic motions in such many-atom systems) that is beyond the scope of the present study.
-However, simply looking at how the BLA depends on the endgroup type in finite carbyne fragments apready provides a useful glance into the issue.
+are very nondegenerate, because H cannot even form stable triple bonds with C. On the other hand, the use of groups that interface with the chain through a double bond, such as methylene =CH\textsubscript{2}, could favor the cumulene structure and stabilize the symmetry.
+The effect of end-groups will clearly have a different strength for different moieties, and a comprehensive investigation is an extensive task (further aggravated by the complexity of collective atomic motions in such many-atom systems) that is beyond the scope of the present study.
+However, simply looking at how the BLA depends on the end-group type in finite carbyne fragments already provides a useful glance into the issue.

-The results of our finite-chain calculations with different terminating groups are presented in Fig. \ref{fig:Endgroups}.
-The strip from 1.27 to 1.30 Å denotes the bond lengths in the ideal infinite polyyne chain (ignoring the ZPV).
-The bond lengths in the \emph{sp}\textsuperscript{3}-terminated systems (--CH\textsubscript{3}, --C\textsubscript{6}H\textsubscript{5}) fall outside this strip, showing the enhanced polyyne-like character of the system.
-On the other hand, \emph{sp}\textsuperscript{2}-type termination with --CH\textsubscript{2} reduces the BLA effectively to zero (< 0.01 Å for a 12-atom chain and < 0.005 Å in the middle of a 100-atom chain), suggesting that this type of passivation does not significantly disrupt the potential energy picture shown in Fig. \ref{fig:levels}.
-Thus, the use of end-groups that locally favor the cumulene structure should allow our predictions to be observed.
-(Indeed, such groups are preferrable from the electronics applications standpoint in order to provide metallic 'leads' at the ends of the chain.)
-In summary, we see that in experimental realizations, the effect may be destroyed by improper chemical termination of carbyne chains, and thus, precise control over both the tension and chemistry is essential.
+The results of our finite-chain calculations with different terminating groups are presented in \textbf{Fig.~\ref{fig:Endgroups}}.
+The strip from 1.27 to 1.30 \AA ~denotes the bond lengths in the ideal infinite polyyne chain (ignoring the ZPV).
+The bond lengths in the \emph{sp}\textsuperscript{3}-terminated systems (--CH\textsubscript{3}, --C\textsubscript{6}H\textsubscript{5}) fall outside this strip, showing the enhanced polyyne-like character of the systems.
+On the other hand, \emph{sp}\textsuperscript{2}-type =CH\textsubscript{2} termination reduces the BLA effectively to zero (< 0.01 \AA ~for a 12-atom chain and < 0.005 \AA ~in the middle of a 100-atom chain), suggesting that this type of passivation may even be used to shift the transition boundary towards higher strains/temperatures.
+(Indeed, \emph{sp}\textsuperscript{2}-type groups are preferable from the electronics applications standpoint, providing metallic 'leads' at the ends of the chain.)
+We see that in experimental realizations, the switching effect may be destroyed by improper chemical termination of carbyne chains, and thus, precise control over both the tension and chemistry is essential.